 - Creating a toolpath for the model, it is basically a set of coordinates the machine will follow during the machining process.

 - Setting any required machine parameters including cutting speed, voltage, cut/pierce height

 - Configuring nesting where the CAM system will decide the best orientation for a part to maximize machining efficiency.

-Computer Aided Manufacturing and Computer-aided design together facilitate mass customization.
+Computer-aided manufacturing and computer-aided design together facilitate mass customization.
 Without CAM, and the CAD process, customization would be a time-consuming, manual and costly process.

-No idea about what that is?
 And how is it better with CAD/CAM?

 It is the process of creating small batches of products that are custom designed to suit each particular client.
 CAD software makes customization heck-free and allows rapid design changes.
 The automatic controls of the CAM system make it possible to adjust the machinery automatically for each different order.